Do your fur-kids enjoy the cold weather? Or do they use shivery days to campaign for more lap time? How do YOUR pets stay warm during shivery days?

 While frostbite causes discomfort and damage to the extremities, hypothermia happens when overall body temperature falls below normal.
 In people hypothermia is defined as body temperature lower than 95 degrees, and treatment is vital to survival.
 When body temperature falls too low in pets, they can die.

 Mild hypothermia happens if body temperature drops to between 95 to 99 degrees F. Pets act a bit sluggish and lethargic, and you’ll see muscle tremors and shivering.
 Moderate hypothermia is more serious when the temperature falls to 91 to 95 degrees.
 Severe hypothermia is body temperature 90 degrees or less, and is an emergency—take your pet to the veterinarian as soon as possible!
 Pets lose the ability to shiver if their body temperature falls to 90 degrees or below, so that’s a warning sign.
 They may fall unconscious, and rescue breathing may be necessary.
-Learn more about hypothermia and home first aid here.

 The best protection is to provide shelter from the wet and cold.
 Bring outdoor cats and dogs inside during severe cold.
 Why not snuggle together, share body heat and protect each other safe from Old Man Winter’s dangers?